Knightec-Internal-Product-Team/About/Instructions/Set up Jetson Xavier NX.md

 ```
 Press CTRL + O and enter to save and CTRL + X to exit.

+Be aware that this will make your HDMI stop working, because the screen gets assigned to the VNC instead.
+If you want to use the HDMI for display, you have to use SSH, remove the screen section from xorg.conf and reboot.

+You can also skip the step where you add the screen section alltogether.
+Then you will have to start the jetson with HDMI connected, and you will be able to use VNC to see the screen.

 #### Restart the System:

 To apply the changes, you need to restart the system.
 You can do this through SSH: